Jules J. Bunch

 Video Link (54 seconds):

-This series, titled Pupae, embodies the liminality of both being and not being.
+This series of wool & silk felted cocoons, titled Pupae, utilizing digital technologies and mechanics to create an indication of a living, breathing pupa within each cocoon is part of my trauma-informed embodiment practice as a multidisciplinary sculptor.
+Pupae embodies the liminality of both being and not being.
 In nature, the pupa is an individual undergoing metamorphism, a transformative process of rebuilding the body during a reprieve from external interaction.
 A pupa is no longer a caterpillar, but the pupa holds the same DNA as the caterpillar body in which they once walked.
 While they were still a caterpillar, they had to prepare themself by gathering sufficient nutrients and finding a safe place to build their cocoon.
 Once they emerge, they are still extremely vulnerable until their wings are dry enough for flight.

 To hold one of the Pupae evokes a unique response within each member of the audience, ranging from care and compassion to calmness and preciousness to fear and bewilderment.
 Pupae also evokes questions.
 What is inside?
 How does the caterpillar trust that hiding in a cocoon is the right choice?
 Does the pupa know what is to come?
 How do roles shift between each chapter in life?
 What does it mean to exist within the space of leaving behind the familiar?